ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 token-key-1 denotes the token-key for the second challenge in the list.

 The resulting wire-encoded WWW-Authentication header based on this list of challenges is then listed at the end.
+Line folding is only used to fit the document formatting constraints and not unsupported in actual requests.

 ~~~
 token-type-0: 0x0002